lowczarc/blog.lancelot.life/implementing_a_minimal_lisp_to_learn_lisp/index.md

 This function will be used in the first call of the program and to evaluate the arguments of the functions if they are lists.

-To make it easier to write functions later we can already make a function which take a Slisp and evaluate it if it's a list and take its value in the context if it's an atom.
+To make it easier to write functions later we can already make a function which takes a Slisp and evaluates it if it's a list and takes its value in the context if it's an atom.

 ```rust
 fn get_value(context: &mut Context, literal: Slisp) -> Slisp {